getsentry/rfcs/text/0116-sentry-semantic-conventions.md

 - `sdk.integrations` -> `sentry.sdk.integrations`
 - `sdk.packages` -> `sentry.sdk.packages`

 For the contexts defined in as part of our contexts payload, we can flatten it so that the context name become the prefix to the attribute key.
-For example the `os` context would become `os.name`, `os.version`, `os.kernel_version`, etc.
+For example the `os` context would become `os.name`, `os.version`, `os.kernel_version`, etc. Some of these new keys will have to be renamed to better match OpenTelemetry's semantic conventions, but that can be approached in a case by case basis.

 ## Review process